top of page

 safe_image.gif

-So, you talked throughout the lesson and now your math doesn't math.
+So, you talked during the whole lesson and now your math doesn't math.

 Other Reminders: